.

 • Growing Patient Responsibility: Even when insurance pays its portion, patients often face unexpected bills, confusing EOBs (Explanation of Benefits), and difficulty in understanding their out-of-pocket responsibility, leading to delayed payments and lab RCM inefficiencies.

 Despite these many challenges, some medical labs remain resistant to change and hesitant to adopt new laboratory billing solutions.
-In my view that’s a short-sighted look at the situation, especially when you consider AI-driven laboratory billing solutions are no longer a pipe dream, but rather readily available for widespread adoption.
+In my view, that’s a short-sighted view of the situation, especially when you consider that AI-driven laboratory billing solutions are no longer a pipe dream but are readily available for widespread adoption.

-How AI and Machine Learning Are Transforming Billing Processes
+How AI and Machine Learning Are Transforming the Laboratory Billing Process

 Automated Data Entry and Coding

-AI-powered laboratory software systems can automatically extract relevant information from laboratory information systems and assign appropriate ICD and CPT lab billing codes.
+AI-powered laboratory software systems can automatically extract relevant information from laboratory information systems using Natural Language Processing (NLP) and assign appropriate ICD-10 and CPT lab billing codes.
 Machine learning algorithms improve coding accuracy over time by learning from historical data.
 This significantly reduces manual labor, minimizes errors, and speeds up the RCM cycle.

 AI-Driven Interpretation of Payer Contracts